 - For a complete list of medications to avoid, please click here

 Allergy skin test is used to detect if you are sensitized to or allergic to certain allergens so your physician can formulate an effective treatment to your allergy / sinus, asthma, and other allergy related diseases like many of the types of chronic urticaria.
-At Texas Allergy, we test for common regional environmental allergens including pollens, grasses, weeds, molds, and indoor allergens like cats, dogs, dustmites, cockroach, and rodent.
-In general, you would exposure to high tree pollen concentration in the Spring, grass and weed pollen in the Summer and Fall.
-Mold spores and indoor allergens like cat / dog / dustmites are all year-round allergens.
+At Texas Allergy, we test for common regional environmental allergens including pollens, grasses, weeds, molds, and indoor allergens like cats, dogs, dustmites, cockroach, rodent, and other cattle allergens.
+In general, you are exposed to high tree pollen concentration in the Spring, grass in the Summer, and weed pollen in the Fall season.
+Mold spores and indoor allergens like cat/dog/dust mites are all year-round allergens.
 Depending on indications, we also test for foods, insects, drugs and other allergens.
-Skin test is done by pricking the skin in the back or forearm with a small plastic device containing specific allergens to challenge allergy cells living in your skin.
+Skin test is done by pricking the skin in the back or forearm with a small plastic device containing specific allergens to challenge the allergy cells living in your skin.
 The prick site will develop a small mosquito-like wheel if you are allergic to that allergen.
 Sometimes, your physician might proceed with a second intradermal allergy test if the first test is negative.
 In this type of test, a small amount of allergen is injected into your skin to increase sensitivity of the test.
 Your physician will based on what is seen on the allergy test to formulate a treatment plan.
 The testing quality is important because allergy cells colonizing in the skin are also colonizing in other organs, especially the nose, sinuses, lower airways and the guts.
 Thus, the reaction seen on the skin is the indirect visualization of what could occur inside our body when we are exposed to that particular allergen.
 Skin test phase is tedious.
 It requires an understanding of each patient's disease status to get a good reading.
 Thus, skin test should be best read and evaluated by a trained physician.
 A poor understanding of physiology of immune cells and each particular disease process would not provide a good reading.
 The quality of this phase is key to successful treatment phase.